First class travel: Switzerland

+First class coaches typically have fewer seats per car and therefore more indivudual space.
+The seats are also more comfortable compared to the second class.
+Some first class coaches feature larger windows, such as in Panorama Express (PE) trains.
+Long-distance trains typically feature a dining car between the first and second class coaches.

 Taiwan

 The Taiwan Railway Administration provided a first-class carriage on its limited express train from 1949 until 1953, when travelling classes were officially abolished.

 United Arab Emirates

 Part of one end car of trams and each Dubai Metro train is designated as Gold Class, featuring individual seats, tray tables, and luggage compartments.

 Cruise ships and liners

 Some benefits of first class on modern cruise ships include larger cabins, priority check-in, priority embarkation and disembarkation, priority meal-sitting selection, and, on premium lines, butler service.